busssard/TelegramContacts_2_vCard/README.md

 A simple, single-file web application that converts Telegram contact exports to vCard format (.vcf) for easy import into any contact management system.

-## ✨ Features

-- **Zero Dependencies** - Single HTML file with everything included
-- **Drag & Drop** - Simply drop your JSON file or paste the content
-- **Live Preview** - See all contacts before downloading
-- **Statistics** - View contact count and file size
-- **Universal Format** - Creates vCard 3.0 compatible with all major platforms
-- **Privacy First** - All processing happens locally in your browser

 ## 🚀 Usage

 1. **Export your Telegram contacts**
    - Open Telegram Desktop
-   - Go to Settings → Privacy and Security → Export Telegram Data
+   - Go to Settings → Advanced → Export Telegram Data
    - Select "Contact list" and export as JSON

 2. **Convert to vCard**